 All Teaching Fellows are advised by the Program Director at least twice each academic year.
 During advising, the Program Director assists Fellows in academic planning as well as assisting in securing service and/or leadership placements.
 During the fall semester, the Campus Director meets with all Freshman Teaching Fellows weekly for the first half of the semester.

-In addition to support provided by the Campus Director, each freshman is assigned a sophomore or junior Teaching Fellow mentor.
+Each freshman is assigned a sophomore or junior Teaching Fellow mentor in addition to the support provided by the Campus Director.
 This student-to-student mentorship allows freshmen to have an immediate connection to the Teaching Fellows Program in particular and to USC Aiken in general.